willemgoossens/Rival-Guns/README.md

 ## Setting up the game

 It's quite easy.
-Import the sql file in your database and edit the `URL_ROOT` and `DB` settings in the Config file in `app/config/system.php`
+Import the sql file in your database and edit the `URL_ROOT` and `DB` settings in the Config file in `app/config/system.php`.
+And edit the .htaccess files in the `public` folder.
 ___

 ## Logging in